Advertisement

 Cook County

-Beyond Chicago proper, Cook County Sheriff and most suburban departments have followed Chicago's lead toward encryption.
+Beyond Chicago proper, the Cook County Sheriff and many suburban police departments have followed Chicago's lead toward encryption on STARCOM21.
 Over 5 million residents affected.

 Lake County